worldbank/wb-reproducible-research-repository/reproducibility_package_checklist.md

   * [ ] **Code**

     * All code files required to go from the original data to the results in the paper.
     * A main script that allows the reviewer to run all code after changing only the top-level directory.
-The main script should be in the root directory and should set directory path(s) in one location only.
 A recommended template is available here: [Stata](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/resources/main.do), [R](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/resources/main.R).
     * If the package does not include a main script, it must have a README that specifies the order of execution of code files.
     * Code should create all exhibits and in-text numerical citations not drawn directly from tables.
     * If the package does not use code and is an Excel package, please review [these guidelines](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/resources/excel/Excel_Guidelines.md).